MartinBradbury/science_quiz/README.md

 # Design

 ## Typography
 *   For my font I chose Lato which was imported from Google fonts.
 I chose this font as it is simple and clear to read.
-The purpose of the test is to test knowledge and I did not want a font that ditracts away from this and is challenging to read on any device.
+The purpose of the test is to test knowledge and I did not want a font that distracts away from this and is challenging to read on any device.
 ![lato](assets/images/font.webp)

 ## Color Scheme
-- I chose a very simple color scheme that was consistant throughout the test.
+- I chose a very simple color scheme that was consistent throughout the test.
 Text was black for the question on a white background and button text is white alternating to background blue color on hover effect.
 The focus of the test is to help the user test their biological knowledge.
-I did not want a design and color scheme that ditracted away from this purpose.
+I did not want a design and color scheme that distracted away from this purpose.
 The color scheme is displayed in the features section below.

 # Features